jjavery/jost-js/packages/jose-stream/README.md

 in the jose-stream.

 ### Final Tag Signature

+A tag signature is a JWS signature of the digest of the concatenation of base64url decoded authentication tags from all prior JWEs.

 The final tag signature is a JWS using the
 [flattened JWS JSON Serialization syntax](https://tools.ietf.org/html/rfc7515#section-7.2.2).